Φ

 Curiosity is the only cognitive orientation that cannot be corrupted by the Noble Lie.

-It does not add new content to the field.
-It restores the field's transparency by questioning the filters already present.
+It does not add new content to the boundary.
+It restores the boundary's transparency by questioning the filters already present.

 Curiosity does not try to inject new light.
 It clears the filter.
-It restores the field's transparency so what's already flowing through can arrive undistorted.
+It restores the boundary's transparency so what's already flowing through can arrive at the center undistorted.
 The question "Is this thought actually true, or does it just feel familiar?" operates on a different logical level than the thought it examines.
-It is a filter about filters — and unlike the filters it examines, it cannot be faked.
+It is a filter about filters; and unlike the filters it examines, it cannot be faked.

 This is its power.
 Resentment can be performed.
 Gratitude can be performed.
 Even love, in its functional channel, can be performed.
-But genuine curiosity — the real openness to discovering that what you believe might be wrong — cannot be simulated without becoming the real thing.
-The moment you authentically ask "is this true?", the aperture opens.
+But genuine curiosity (the real openness to discovering that what you believe might be wrong) cannot be simulated without becoming the real thing.
+The moment you authentically ask "is this true?", the boundary becomes transparent.
 The lie requires certainty to survive.
 Curiosity dissolves certainty by nature.

 Therapeutic Application